Skip to main content

 Learning Cycles

-Structured, recurring periods of reflection and adaptation where programme teams review data, draw lessons, and adjust implementation accordingly.
+Structured, recurring periods of reflection and adaptation where program teams review data, draw lessons, and adjust implementation accordingly.

 Definition

-Learning cycles are structured, recurring periods during programme implementation when teams systematically review monitoring data, reflect on what is and isn't working, and make evidence-based adjustments to their approach.
-Unlike one-off evaluations or after-action reviews, learning cycles are built into programme design as a regular rhythm, typically monthly, quarterly, or at key implementation milestones.
+Learning cycles are structured, recurring periods during program implementation when teams systematically review monitoring data, reflect on what is and isn't working, and make evidence-based adjustments to their approach.
+Unlike one-off evaluations or after-action reviews, learning cycles are built into program design as a regular rhythm - typically monthly, quarterly, or at key implementation milestones.

 These cycles transform routine monitoring data into actionable learning by creating dedicated space for teams to ask: "What are we seeing in the data?
 What does this tell us about our theory of change?
 What should we change?"
-The output is not just a report, but concrete decisions about programme adaptation.
+The output is concrete decisions about program adaptation, not another report.

 Why It Matters